lilwon/lilwon.github.io/_posts/2020-09-24-My-Asian-Skincare-Products-Review.md

 I got a lot of acne scars during high school and they never went away.

 So for the past five years or so after reading forums and buying various products, I finally found a few that helped clear my face.
+I'm not going to give any numeric ratings for the products because everyone's rating system may mean something else to others.

 ## Skin-type
 My skin type varies when I'm in a different environment (Northern California